sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 ``createMock()``
 ----------------

-``createMock(string $type)`` returns a mock object for the specified type.
-The creation of this mock object is performed using best practice defaults: the ``__construct()`` and ``__clone()`` methods of the original class are not executed and the arguments passed to a method of the test double will not be cloned.

-If these defaults are not what you need then you can use the ``getMockBuilder(string $type)`` method to customize the test double generation using a fluent interface.
+``createMock(string $type)`` returns a mock object for the specified interface or extendable class.

-By default, all methods of the original class are replaced with an implementation that returns an automatically generated value that satisfies the method's return type declaration (without calling the original method).
-Furthermore, expectations for invocations of these methods ("method must be called with specified arguments", "method must not be called", ...) can be configured.
+All methods of the original class are replaced with an implementation that returns an automatically generated value that satisfies the method's return type declaration without calling the original method.
+These methods are referred to as "doubled methods".

+The behaviour of doubled methods can be configured using methods such as ``willReturn()`` or ``willThrowException()``.
+These methods are explained in the section on Test Stubs above.

+Expectations for invocations of doubled methods ("method must be called with specified arguments", "method must not be called", etc.) can be configured using the mock object's ``expects()`` method.

 Here is an example: suppose we want to test that the correct method, ``update()`` in our example, is called on an object that observes another object.